Angus-C-git/cybernetic-coffee/content/blog/reversing-50-binaries.md

 mov     dword [ebp-0x4 {var_8}], eax
 ```

 We see our value in `var_10` being shoveled into the `eax` register which is a fair indicator that we are about to perform some operation or a function call.
 On the next line we have the `cdq` instruction which converts the value stored in `eax` to either a double word or a quadword depending on the values original 'type'.
 Thus in this case we convert a `dword` to a `qword` to facilitate the next instruction.
-The `idiv` instruction handles signed division of (smaller?) numbers in `x86`.
+The `idiv` instruction handles signed division of ([smaller](#moduloc)) numbers in `x86`.
 It takes in one operand only as a divisor and divides the value stored in the `eax` register by that operands value storing the result back into `eax` (as all functions do conventionally).
 Finally we see `eax` saved into an intermediate variable `var_8`.

 ```C
 int div_result;